Have you ever looked back upon a time in your life and thought is that me? It can’t be.

 I make myself an A2 wallchart whenever the going gets tough.
 I make it to suit whatever parameters I’m currently obsessing about (right now I’m rocking a quite fabulous ‘Aug Sept Oct and don’t fall apart’ themed chart, which is green and silver).
 It helps to just put it all up there so you can paw at it gently and murmur ‘these are the things, all the things’ while chewing the sleeve of your jumper in a self-soothing manner.

 But more seriously, a wall-chart makes me feel instantly calmer.
-If you are a visual person who really likes to see the whole picture – one who hates details (can you tell I hate details), this will be the way and the light for you.
+If you are a visual person who really likes to see the whole picture, this will be the way and the light for you.

 Apply a meme

 It’s the modern way.
 When scanning through to-do lists, I have taken to applying a meme to every entry:

 If there is no satisfactory answer, the item gets binned.

 There was this recent listicle on Buzzfeed, and it was about how nothing we think or do could ever really matter and we are an insignificant speck in a gargantuan and unfathomable mystery.
 Lol!
 It also really made me chill out about a lot of stuff.
 For this reason, I look for videos about space on YouTube when I need to get a bit of perspective.
 There’s a liberating, bitter-sweet calm in it.
 Apply this feeling to the minutiae of everyday life.